 Wrapping It Up

-That, ladies and gentlemen, is what I wanted to share with you.
+That, ladies and gentlemen, is what I wanted to share with you today on this pricing podcast.
 Those were 5 Pricing Best Practices that you can start using or using more effectively in your business.
 If you’ve enjoyed this, please be sure to leave me your comments or head on over to Apple Podcasts and leave a review.